Webstop/core-styles/docs/guide/components.md

 name plus a dash.
 Thus, what we might have called the `dollar-sign` attribute is actually expressed as `price-dollar-sign`.
-By strictly adhering to the namespacing of all attributes and subclasses we are able to apply styling to a component with absolute confidence that no other component or portion of our website will be affected.
+By strictly adhering to the namespacing of all attributes and modifier classes we are able to apply styling to a component with absolute confidence that no other component or portion of our website will be affected.
 This makes our design system very reliable! _I can't overstate what a benefit adhering to